rbishop0033/PPLWorkOut/README.md

 Feature 1: Implements a "master loop" where the user can repeatedly enter commands/perform actions, including choosing to exit the program.
-Feature 2: Additional classes that inherit one or more properties from its parent Feature 3: Build a conversion tool that converts user input to another type and displays it Feature 4 (pending):  Implement a log that records errors, invalid inputs, or other important events and writes them to a text file
+Feature 2: Additional classes that inherit one or more properties from its parent Feature 3: Build a conversion tool that converts user input to another type and displays it Feature 4: Implement a log that records errors, invalid inputs, or other important events and writes them to a text file

 Instructions:
 1. Clone Project to local machine
+2. Change file path in log.cs to a convenient location on local machine.
+This is where the WorkoutLog will be created/stored.
-2. Choose options 1, 2, or 3 for desired workout type (push, pull, legs).
+3. Choose options 1, 2, or 3 for desired workout type (push, pull, legs).
-3. Enter 1RM (1 rep max) for primary lift associated to workout type (bench press, deadlift, squat).
+4. Enter 1RM (1 rep max) for primary lift associated to workout type (bench press, deadlift, squat).
-4. Choose number of desired workouts.
+5. Choose number of desired workouts.
-5. Workouts and weights are displayed to user.
+6. Workouts and weights are displayed to user.
-6. At end of workout, user can choose to enter another workout (Y) or close the program (N).
+7. At end of workout, user can choose to enter another workout (Y) or close the program (N).
+8. WorkoutLog will be created at path chosen by user and can be viewed showing completed workouts with date/time.

 Feature usage:
 1. Master loop where user can enter a single or multiple workout options, or exit the program.
 2. Multiple classes that inherit properties from general exercise parent class.
 3. Weights and rep schemes are converted based on the user's 1RM to determine the user's working weights.
+This is data is calculated and displayed to the user.
-4. (pending)User input in stored in a text file where previous entries can be viewed.
+4. Successful workouts are logged in stored in a text file where previous entries showing date/time can be viewed.